99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Consist of a SINGLE ZIP file or WAR file
 - Not exceed 512 MB
 - Not include a parent folder or top-level directory (subdirectories are fine)

+worker environment:
+If your application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated worker environment.
+Decoupling your web application front end from a process that performs blocking operations is a common way to ensure that your application stays responsive under load.

 # CloudFormation
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/1fe959c9-96f0-4dd9-a07c-82fcd3c052e7">